lazur07/ai-information-broker/README.md

 uvicorn app.main:app --reload
 ```

 The API will be available at `http://localhost:8000`.
+You can access the API documentation at `http://localhost:8000/data/docs`.

 ### API Endpoints